-Sandhill Crane Status Update: The Sandhill Cranes have arrived!
+Sandhill Crane Status Update: The Sandhill Cranes are in the area!

 We also have a printable PDF version of this information that you can download here.

-By foot: The Preserve’s Wetlands Walk and adjoining boardwalk feature is ideal habitat for visiting cranes and waterfowl.
-Trails are open Sunrise to Sunset.
+Explore via the trails – The Preserve’s Wetlands Walk trail and adjoining boardwalk feature ideal habitat for vistitng cranes and waterfowl.
+Enjoy the trails between sunrise – sunset.

 Staten Island Road

-Cranes and other migratory birds are attracted to flooded crop lands on Staten Island.
-Quite often thousands of birds can be seen flying over Staten Island during the fall, winter, and spring.
-Look for tundra swans, white-fronted geese, as well as both lesser and greater sandhill cranes.
+Cranes and other migratory birds are attracted to the flooded crop lands on Staten Island.
+Thousands of birds can be seen flying over Staten Island during the fall, winter, and spring.

-Please be advised, the “NO PUBLIC ACCESS” sign is in place to make visitors aware that all levees, farm roads, and fields are private land.
-Visitors may only drive or walk on the main road, which is State Island Road.
-The paved road transitions to gravel approximately 2 miles in and public access terminates after about 4 miles.
-There is a sign indicating where the public road ends and vehicles may use the turnout by the water tower to reverse their course.
+Be advised, the “NO PUBLIC ACCESS” sign is in place to make visitors aware that all levees, farm roads, and fields are private.
+Visitors may drive or walk on the main road, which is Staten Island Road.
+The paved road transitions to gravel approximately 2 miles in.
+There is a sign indicating where the public road ends, and vehicles may use the turnout by the water tower.

-Directions from the Visitor Center: Take Franklin Blvd. south and continue onto Thornton Road.
+Directions from the Cosumnes River Preserve: Take Franklin Blvd. south and continue onto Thornton Road.
 Turn right onto Walnut Grove Road.
 After about 4 miles you will turn left onto Staten Island Road.
 You will see a large corn dryer on your right.
 Stop at the kiosk for information and continue down Staten Island road for viewing.

 Woodbridge Ecological Reserve (AKA Isenberg Sandhill Crane Reserve)

-The fields managed by the California Department of Fish and Wildlife (CDFW) regularly attract large numbers of sandhill cranes during the fall and winter.
+Also known as the Isenberg Sandhill Crane Reserve, the fields managed by the California Department of Fish and Wildlife (CDFW) regularly attract large numbers of Sandhill Cranes during the fall and winter.
 There are several turnouts along Woodbridge Road, allowing the public to safely park vehicles for bird viewing.
-CDFW offers fall, docent-led tours.
-Information can be found here: https://wildlife.ca.gov/Lands/Places-to-visit/Woodbridge-ER
+CDFW offers fall, docent-led tours of the Reserve.

-Directions from Visitor Center: Take Franklin Blvd. south and continue onto Thornton Road.
+Directions from the Cosumnes River Preserve: Take Franklin Blvd. south and continue onto Thornton Road.
 Turn right onto Walnut Grove Road and take I-5 south to the Peltier exit.
 Go east for a short distance and turn right onto Thornton Road.
 (Frontage Road).
 Drive on Thornton Road for approximately 2 miles, then turn right at Woodbridge Road.
 Travel approximately 2.5 miles to the first turnout.

 Frequently Asked Questions